Jüri Reinvere: Works

+Orchestral works

+Reinvere's orchestral works use the orchestra as an integral sound body in the sense of the symphonic tradition and develop further the techniques of wordless narration.
+A major role plays operating with tension gradients in harmony, no longer anchored in functionality.
+The poetic titles open up spaces for association, rather than providing a program.
+They sometimes make references to specific people (Maria Anna Mozart, in "Maria Anna, Awake, in the Next Room“), to landscapes ("The Inner Sea") or to astronomic phenomena such as the Boötes Void ("On the Dying of the Stars").
+In Estonia, the works such as "Before Leviathan Awakes" or "On the Ship of Fools" sparked political discussions after their premieres.

-Stage works: ballets and operas
+Stage works: operas and ballets

 Reinvere first worked in Germany in 2000 and 2001, mainly in cooperation with the choreographer Michaela Fünfhausen.
-The ballets Dialog I, Luft-Wasser-Erde-Feuer-Luft and his radio opera The Opposite Shore merge structural thinking as it was taught at the Sibelius Academy with influences of sound art, some of them employing electronically processed sounds of nature.
+The ballets "Dialog I", "Luft-Wasser-Erde-Feuer-Luft" and his radio opera "The Opposite Shore" merge structural thinking as it was taught at the Sibelius Academy with influences of sound art, some of them employing electronically processed sounds of nature.

 Ten years after the ballets, Reinvere independently reworked the bestseller novel "Puhdistus" by Sofi Oksanen into an opera with his own libretto: this is Reinvere’s first dramatic work as a poet and also a political work, and its importance was registered internationally.
 The world premiere took place in 2012 at the Finnish National Opera in Helsinki.

 Peer Gynt was subsequently commissioned by the Norwegian National Opera in Oslo and its artistic director Per Boye Hansen.
 Tracing Henrik Ibsen’s drama, which became a national symbol of Norway due to Edvard Grieg's music, Reinvere questions the importance of national symbols today.
 At the same time, he sets the story within the horizon of a theology of grace following Søren Kierkegaard.
 The world premiere took place on November 29, 2014.
 The opera was met with large media response, partly because of its connotation of the 2011 Norway attacks committed by Anders Behring Breivik, partly because of its dealing with topics such as euthanasia and the lassitude of Western culture.
 Reinvere received the Estonian State Award for “Peer Gynt” in 2015.

+Reinvere wrote his third opera "Minona" for the Beethoven year 2020.
+It tells the story of Minona von Stackelberg (1813-1897), who was officially the daughter of Josephine von Stackelberg (née Josephine Brunsvik), and her second husband Christoph von Stackelberg.
+However, in Beethoven research it is considered very likely that Ludwig van Beethoven could be Minona's biological father.
+Minona von Stackelberg grew up in Reinvere's hometown of Tallinn (then Reval).
+Reinvere himself undertook his own research for the libretto in the Archives of the Baltic Knights in Tartu, where part of the Stackelberg family estate is kept.
+The premiere took place at the Theater Regensburg.